Matomo Analytics

 After the hike you will drive to the Jebel Shams Resort where you can use the sanitary facilities for a fee.
 You can also opt for the buffet dinner for OMR 7 per person and enjoy a good breakfast for OMR 3.
 Across the road you can venture off the beaten track to find a campsite on the edge of the Al Nakhur Canyon.
 It’s called the Arabian Grand Canyon for a reason, and it’s a stunning place to spend the night.

-Enjoy the sunrise from your rooftop tent as it illuminates Jebel Shams, the highest mountain in Oman at 3,009 meters and the third highest in the Arabian Peninsula.
-Jebel Shams means “Mountain of the Sun” in Arabic and is so called because it is the first place in Oman where you can see the sunrise.
+Enjoy the sunrise from your rooftop tent over Jebel Shams, which at 3,009 meters is the highest mountain in Oman and the third highest on the Arabian Peninsula.
+Jebel Shams literally means ‘Mountain of the Sun’ in Arabic, and it is named so because it’s the first place in Oman where you can see the sun rise.

 Balcony Walk Location